ConsoleTVs/VirtualMachine/README.md

 ```

 This will compile the library, creating a `vm.a` at `build/`.
 You may then statically link it to your project as you wish.
 For the example provided (windows.
-Remvoe the .exe to build on linux):
+Remove the .exe to build on linux):

 ```
 g++ -std=c++11 -O3 sample/main.cpp -o bin/sample.exe build/vm.a